FishlandicFishy/lexicring/dict/goon.md

 ### -goon (-gooning)

-4. (affix) to indicate that something is inherently misguided or a waste of time[^2]
+4. (suffix) to indicate that something is inherently misguided or a waste of time[^2]

 [^1]: <https://www.reddit.com/r/conlangscirclejerk/comments/1bwzuo9/got_high_and_made_a_brainrot_language_repost/>
 [^2]: <https://youtu.be/cSHY2kf5NLE>